chinmay-sawant/YoutubeCommentsTracker/README.md

 ## Features

+- **YouTube API Integration**: Fast, reliable comment fetching via YouTube Data API v3
+- **Automatic Video ID Detection**: Automatically extracts video ID from current YouTube page
 - **Real-time Comment Monitoring**: Automatically detects new comments as they load on YouTube videos
 - **User-specific Filtering**: Track comments from any YouTube username or channel
 - **Automatic Timestamp Detection**: Finds comments with time references like "0:19", "1:23", "10:45"
 - **Dual Mode Operation**: Track user comments, timestamp comments, or both simultaneously
 - **Smart Positioning**: Overlay positioned relative to video player (bottom-right corner)
 - **Enhanced Transparency**: More transparent background for better video viewing
+- **Fallback System**: DOM scraping when API is unavailable
-- **Improved Comment Loading**: Retry system with better delay handling
+- **Improved Comment Loading**: Retry system with better delay handling and pagination
 - **Draggable Interface**: Move the comment feed anywhere on the screen
 - **Live Notifications**: Get notified when new matching comments appear
 - **Auto-scroll**: Newest comments appear at the top of the feed